R-Sudheer-Kumar/HTML/README.md

 # HTML

-All html Tasks can be viewed here.
+All HTML tasks can be viewed here.
 ### https://r-sudheer-kumar.github.io/HTML/